ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ### Using a bash script
  - Ideally you can start your server with a bash script ie: sh startserver.sh
- - Update the start command with whatever you choose to use with or without loops fix

 		#!/bin/sh
 		BASEDIR=/home/t2server/.wine/drive_c/Dynamix/Tribes2/GameData/